 Reducing online shopping cart abandonment is one of the most effective ways for ecommerce sites to increase their revenue, and there are plenty of ways to achieve this goal.
 If you would like to boost your store's conversion rate and start bringing more customers across the finish line, then here are 12 effective strategies to consider:

-1) Provide final cost upfront, including taxes and shipping
+1) Provide the final cost upfront, including taxes and shipping